akasaki1211/boneDynamicsNode/README.md

 ![collisions](.images/collisions.gif)

 - `Radius` : Radius of the end-joint.
 - `Iterations` : Higher values increase the accuracy of collisions.
 Recommended value is 3 to 5.
+0 disables collisionss.
 - `Enable Ground Col` : Enable ground collision.
 - `Ground Height` : Height of the ground.
 - `Sphere Col Matrix` : Connect the sphere collider worldMatrix.